Updated 2 December 2020

 Please help us to keep your community a clean, safe and an inclusive place to be.
 Please do not attend or organise large gatherings in the community.
 It’s also important to be respectful of your neighbours who may be working from home or self-isolating by ensuring you do not create too much noise.
 When you are out and about, keep yourself and others safe and healthy, maintain social distancing and wear face coverings where appropriate.

 Whether you have moved to Headingley, Hyde Park or Woodhouse, you are joining an already established and diverse community.
 Although many areas have large numbers of students living there, no area is an exclusively student area.
-Watch out for our Hello Cards that will be coming through your letterbox so you can introduce yourselves to your neighbours in a safe, socially distanced way

 We know this is an uncertain time for many people and wellbeing support is available for all students through the Leeds University Union (LUU) Student Advice team, or the University Student Counselling and Wellbeing Service, who provide free professional and confidential counselling, wellbeing and mental health support.